 There are a few simple steps you can take in the home to reduce the risk of lead in your drinking water:

-- If water has been standing in pipes for over 2 hours, flush out the pipes by running the tap until you feel a temperature change before using for drinking or cooking, usually thirty seconds to three minutes.
+- If water has been standing in pipes for over 6 hours, flush out the pipes by running the tap for 2 minutes.
 To save water, use the water you flush out for watering plants or doing dishes.

 - If you are making plumbing changes, be sure to select low-lead or no-lead fixtures.
 As of January 2014, a new federal law is in effect, reducing the amount of lead in plumbing fixtures from 8 percent to 0.25 percent.
 Manufacturers are already offering faucets that meet the new standard.